Scottish Airlines

-Scottish Airlines (Prestwick) Limited was formed in 1946 as a subsidiary of Scottish Aviation Limited.
-The airline commenced worldwide passenger and cargo charter flights from bases at Prestwick and Stansted.
-It also participated in the Berlin Airlift, became a trooping carrier for the British Armed Forces, and began contract flights on behalf of Air France, British European Airways (BEA), Compagnie Belge des Transports Aériens, Iceland Airways and KLM.
+Scottish Airlines was formed in January 1946 as a division of Scottish Aviation Limited.
+It immediately commenced worldwide passenger and cargo charter flights from Prestwick and Stansted.
+It also participated in the Berlin Airlift, became a trooping carrier for the British Armed Forces, and carried out contract flights on behalf of Air France, British European Airways (BEA), SABENA, Iceland Airways and KLM.

+Scottish Airlines also flew scheduled flights to Faroe between July and October 1947.

 Scottish Airlines also operated scheduled services in its own right between Prestwick Airport in Scotland and Ronaldsway Airport on the Isle of Man.
-Scottish Airlines ceased operations in 1960.
-Its aircraft and routes were taken over by Dan-Air in 1961.
+The airline ceased operations in late 1960.
+Its aircraft and routes were taken over by Dan-Air in early 1961.